Modal Verbs in English: Rules, Usage, and Common Mistakes

 What Are Modal Verbs?

-Modal verbs are auxiliary verbs that work with a main verb to express meaning beyond simple action.
-They show attitude, possibility, certainty, necessity, or permission.
+Modal verbs are auxiliary verbs used with a main verb to show meaning beyond simple action.
+They can show attitude, certainty, necessity, or permission.

 Key Features of Modal Verbs: